Why is macular pigment important? and what is MPOD?

 For your convenience, you can purchase supplies of EyePromise nutraceuticals in our office.
 You can also follow the link below to order directly or find our more about EyePromise products and nutrient information.
 Check out their website for lots of information about ocular nutrition!

-QuantifEye MPS II -- MPOD Measurement Instrument (COMING SOON TO OUR OFFICE!!!!)
+QuantifEye MPS II -- MPOD Measurement Instrument

 The QuantifEye MPS II measurement instrument is the most reliable and accurate device for measuring Macular Pigment Optical Density (MPOD).
 MPOD measurement allows the assessment of a key AMD risk factor, low macular pigment, as well as other visual performance challenges.